polyaxon/polyaxon/site/docs/core/introduction/architecture.md

 7. **A CI system to trigger experiments/hyperparameter tuning/pipelines automatically based on some event and track their execution and report results to users**

-These components work together to make every Polyaxon deployment function smoothly, but because they're decoupled there's plenty of room for customisation.
+These components work together to make every Polyaxon deployment function smoothly, but because they're decoupled there's plenty of room for customization.

-In fact users can decide for example to deploy only the core and using an external tracking service, or replace the built-in scheduler, pipeline, and optimization engine with other platforms.
+In fact, users can decide for example to deploy only the core and using an external tracking service, or replace the built-in scheduler, pipeline, and optimization engine with other platforms.

 ## How things fit together